devops329/devops/instruction/recovery/recovery.md

 🔑 **Key points**

-- You must design and validate a recovery strategy.
+- Design and validate a recovery strategy before a failure occurs.
-- RTO and RPO are common metrics that define your recovery strategy.
+- RTO and RPO are the primary metrics used to define a recovery strategy.
-- Frequent database backups help reduce your RPO.
+- Frequent database backups reduce your RPO (data loss).
-- Hot and warm standbys help reduce your RTO.
+- Hot and warm standbys reduce your RTO (downtime).

 ---

-When failure happens there are three types of recovery that can happen.
+When a failure occurs, recovery typically follows one of three patterns:

-1. **Temporal-recovery**: Given time, the system returns to a nominal state.
-This usually happens because the triggering event, such as being overloaded, passes with time.
+1.  **Temporal recovery**: Given enough time, the system returns to a nominal state.
+This usually happens when the triggering event—such as a traffic spike or resource overload—subsides on its own.
-1. **Reboot**: The system is in a bad computational state that can be resolved by clearing out any persistent state.
-This may include state that is stored temporarily in memory or persisted state in a database or cache.
+2.  **Reboot**: The system enters a corrupted computational state that can be resolved by clearing volatile memory or resetting temporary state.
+This involves restarting services or clearing caches to return to a known "clean" starting point.
-1. **Replace**: The underlying system hardware has failed and needs to be replaced, or the software contains a bug that must be corrected.
+3.  **Replace**: The underlying hardware has failed or the software contains a critical bug.
+Recovery requires deploying new infrastructure or patching the code.

-If the triggering event was an anomaly, caused by a hardware failure for example, then you may not see the failure again for an undetermined period.
-If the triggering event is periodic, Black Friday shopping for example, then you can expect a similar situation to occur again.
+If the triggering event was an anomaly, such as a localized hardware failure, you may not see it again for a long time.
+However, if the event is periodic—such as a Black Friday shopping surge—you must prepare for it to recur.

-No matter the resolution, you usually want to deploy an **immediate** fix to recover from the failure, and also develop a **long** term solution to keep the failure from repeating.
+Regardless of the resolution, you should deploy an **immediate** fix to restore service and then develop a **long-term** solution to prevent the failure from repeating.

 ## RTO & RPO

-There are two main metrics that help guide your backup and recovery design: RTO (Recovery Time Objective) and RPO (Recovery Point Objective).
-By publicly releasing your objectives, you indicate that they have been tested and therefore your organization and customers can reasonably expect that the objectives will be met as part of the failure resolution.
+Two main metrics guide the design of backup and recovery systems: **RTO** (Recovery Time Objective) and **RPO** (Recovery Point Objective).
+Defining and testing these objectives allows your organization and customers to set realistic expectations for service availability.

 ### Recovery Point Objective (RPO)

-RPO is the maximum acceptable amount of data loss measured in time.
-It represents the point in time to which data must be recovered after a failure to resume acceptable customer interactions.
+**RPO** is the maximum acceptable amount of data loss measured in time.
+It represents the point in time to which data must be recovered to resume acceptable operations.

-RPO helps determine the frequency of backups or data replication needed to ensure that data loss is within acceptable limits.
+RPO determines how frequently you must back up or replicate your data.

 #### Example

-An RPO of 5 minutes means that a failure will cause no more than 5 minutes of lost data.
-With JWT Pizza, that might mean that any pizza that was ordered during that time might not get delivered, recorded, or billed.
+An RPO of 5 minutes means that a failure should result in no more than 5 minutes of lost data.
+In the context of JWT Pizza, any order placed within that 5-minute window before the crash might be lost and would not be delivered, recorded, or billed.

 ### Recovery Time Objective (RTO)

-RTO is the published maximum time that can elapse before a system is restored to functional health.
-This does not necessarily mean that all of the customer's data will be accessible.
-That is covered by the RPO.
+**RTO** is the maximum duration of time allowed to restore a system to functional health after a failure.
+While the system is "up" once the RTO is met, it does not guarantee that all historical data is immediately accessible (which is the concern of the RPO).

-RTO helps determine the amount of architectural redundancy necessary to replace failing components in the desired amount of time.
+RTO determines the level of architectural redundancy required to replace failing components quickly.

 #### Example

-If JWT Pizza has an RTO of 15 minutes, it means that after a failure, the website must be back online within 15 minutes.
+If JWT Pizza has an RTO of 15 minutes, the website must be back online and capable of taking orders within 15 minutes of an outage.

 ## Customer Data

-When failure occurs, data corruption or loss is probable.
-When this happens, the common solution is to restore it from a previous copy.
-This presents several interesting questions.
+When a failure occurs, data corruption or loss is a significant risk.
+The standard solution is to restore data from a previous copy.
+However, this raises several critical questions:

-1. Do you have a backup copy of the customer's data?
+1. Do you have a current backup of the customer's data?
-1. How recent is the backup?
+2. How recent is that backup?
-1. How long does it take to restore the data?
+3. How long does the restoration process take?
-1. Can the customer continue using the application during the restoration?
+4. Can the customer continue using the application while data is being restored?
-1. Does the restoration create a situation where new data is inconsistent with the restored data?
+5. Does the restoration create "data drift," where new data is inconsistent with restored data?
-1. What do you do if you can only restore part of the customer's data?
+6. What is the protocol if only a partial restoration is possible?

-A successful data recovery plan will have considered each of these questions before a failure occurs and have a verified plan for recovery.
+A successful recovery plan addresses these questions through a verified, step-by-step process.

-## Database backup and Recovery
+## Database Backup and Recovery

-When you create a database using AWS RDS, it automatically has a backup policy.
-By default, a backup is created once a day and the backup is kept for one day.
-That means your RPO is 1 day.
+When you create a database using AWS RDS, it includes an automated backup policy.
+By default, a backup is created once a day and retained for one day.
+Under these default settings, your **RPO is 24 hours**.

 ![Database backup](databaseBackup.png)

-Depending on the size of the data contained in your database, it can take anywhere from a few minutes or several hours to restore your database from a backup.
-The time it takes to restore the database determines your RTO.
+The time required to restore a database depends on the volume of data; it can range from a few minutes to several hours.
+This restoration duration defines your **RTO**.

-RDS backups show up in the `Snapshots` view of the RDS service.
+RDS backups are managed in the `Snapshots` view of the RDS console.

 ![Snapshots](snapshots.png)

-When you click on the snapshot, you can see all the details and select the option to `Restore snapshot`.
+When you select a snapshot, you can choose the **Restore snapshot** option.

 ![Restore snapshot](restoreSnapshot.png)

-Note that this will create a new database instance with the restored data.
-Without automation, you will have to manually reconfigure your computing infrastructure to reference the restored database.
-This may further increase your RTO.
-That is why automation is so important.
-Every minute counts during a failure.
-When you make the decision to restore a backup, you want it to happen as quickly as possible.
-That usually means that you have something like a CloudFormation template that will deploy the recovery for you.
+**Note:** Restoring a snapshot creates a **new** database instance with a different endpoint.
+Without automation, you must manually update your application's configuration to point to this new database, which significantly increases your RTO.
+Using Infrastructure as Code (IaC) tools like CloudFormation or Terraform allows you to automate this redirection, ensuring recovery happens as quickly as possible.

-## Alternatives to backup restoration
+## Alternatives to Backup Restoration

-If you need a smaller RTO then you can employ one of many alternative solutions.
-For example, you can create a read replica of your database.
-This creates what is called a **hot standby** that is actively taking read requests and can replace the primary database when a failure occurs.
-RDS will automatically write data to both your primary database and your read replica.
-You can also use both copies to handle read requests from your application, which has the benefit of doubling your read throughput.
+If your application requires a lower RTO, you can implement high-availability solutions:

+### Read Replicas (Hot Standby)
+A **read replica** is a "hot standby" that actively processes read requests and stays synchronized with the primary database.
+If the primary database fails, you can promote the replica to become the new primary.

 ![Read replica](readReplica.png)

-When your primary database fails you simply redirect the write requests from the primary to the replica and promote the replica to be the primary.
-This only takes a few seconds and has a very small window where data loss due to failed write attempts may occur.
-That means that your RTO and your RPO are both around 30 seconds.
+Promoting a replica typically takes only a few seconds.
+This approach provides an RTO and RPO of nearly zero (often around 30 seconds), as the standby is already running and contains nearly all the data from the primary.

+### Multi-AZ Deployments (Warm Standby)
-You can also create multi-availability zone deployments where you can create a cluster of databases that are either hot or **warm standby** in different data centers.
-A warm standby does not take active requests, but is available to quickly replace the primary.
+You can also create **Multi-Availability Zone (Multi-AZ)** deployments.
+This creates a "warm standby" in a different data center.
+While a warm standby does not usually serve active traffic, it is kept in sync and is ready to take over automatically if the primary instance fails.

 ![Availability and durability](availabilityAndDurability.png)

-Other RDS database types, such as Aurora, automatically create multiple copies of your database data in multiple regions that are kept in sync with each other.
-This greatly reduces the need to ever restore your database.
-With Aurora, you can also create multiple read compute instances that increase the load that your cluster can handle and also provide automatic failover when the write head becomes unresponsive.

-There is a cost for all of this redundancy, but the cost of failure can be much higher.
+### Aurora Global Databases
+Advanced database engines like Amazon Aurora automatically replicate data across multiple Availability Zones and can even replicate across different geographic regions.
+Aurora handles compute and storage separately, allowing for automatic failover to a "read head" if the primary "write head" becomes unresponsive.

+While redundancy increases infrastructure costs, those costs are often much lower than the financial and reputational damage caused by an extended outage.

 ## A bit of fun